Matthew Yates explores the impact of IHT changes on farming businesses for the next generation in Today’s Wills and Probate

 Matthew’s article was published in Today’s Wills & Probate, 22 January 2025, and can be seen here.

-Matthew Yates, Partner and joint head of Hunters’ Private Client department, explores how the government's proposed inheritance tax (IHT) changes will affect farming businesses, particularly regarding Agricultural Property Relief (APR) and Business Property Relief (BPR), and the effect these changes will have on farmers' ability to pass their businesses on to the next generation.
+Matthew Yates, Partner and joint head of our Private Client department, explores how the government's proposed inheritance tax (IHT) changes will affect farming businesses, particularly regarding Agricultural Property Relief (APR) and Business Property Relief (BPR), and the effect these changes will have on farmers' ability to pass their businesses on to the next generation.